michaeljthacker/soccer-position-game/readme.md

 - Design / Fill of the ball (vs. plain white)
 - Description of the role / instructions before clicking "Start Game"
 - Give feedback on the correct location, *e.g.*, "Keep your spacing away from teammates!"
+- I think we can delete Player class properties related to field size
+- Customize player icons
 ---

 ### Notes: